jIdle/WebAssembly-AVL-Tree/README.md

 Next up:
 1. Fix the test code.
 While it gets the job done, it's the first test code I've ever written so it's pretty bad.
+2. Example directories for how to use this library in a Javascript program.

 # Instructions
 Grab the WASM module and wasm_exec.js files under the Releases tab, then have a look at steps 6 & 7.